nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

     Used for getting logs from the device or communicating with it through the command-line interface.

 NFC port with antenna attached:
-    Optionally used for obtaining the commissioning information from the Matter device to start the :ref:`commissioning procedure <matter_light_bulb_sample_remote_control_commissioning>`.
+    Optionally used for obtaining the commissioning information from the Matter accessory device to start the :ref:`commissioning procedure <matter_light_bulb_sample_remote_control_commissioning>`.

 Building and running
 ********************